RasaHQ/rasa/docs/docs/reference/rasa/telemetry.md

 with_default_context_fields(context: Optional[Dict[Text, Any]] = None) -> Dict[Text, Any]
 ```

-Return a new context dictionary that contains the default field values merged
+Return a new context dictionary with default and provided field values merged.
-with the provided ones.

 The default fields contain only the OS information for now.

 **Arguments**: